Enabling Social Applications via Decentralized Social Data Management

 \subsection{User Registration}

 A user registers with Prometheus by creating a uniform random $UID$ from the circular 128-bit ID space of the DHT (typically the hash of their public key).
 At registration time, the user specifies her peer(s) contributed to the network (if any).
-The user then creates a mapping between her $UID$ and the list of these peers' IP addresses and signs it with her private key for verification.
-By contacting any peer in the network to momentarily join the DHT ring, the user stores this mapping in the network as the key-value pair $UID=\{IP_1, ...,IP_n\}$.
+The user then creates a mapping between her $UID$ and the list of these peers' IP addresses, signs it with her private key and stores this mapping in the DHT network as the key-value pair $UID=\{IP_1, ...,IP_n\}$.
 When one of these peers returns from an offline state, it updates the mapping with its current IP address.

-The user also compiles a list of other Prometheus users with whom she shares strong out-of-band trust relations and searches the DHT storage for their machine mappings (using their $UID$s).
-From the returned list of peers owned by these users, she selects an initial set as her trusted peer group.
+The user also compiles a list of other Prometheus users with whom she shares strong out-of-band trust relations (and has exchanged public keys) and retrieves from Past their machine mappings.
+She confirms the mappings' authenticity and from the returned list of peers, she selects an initial set as her trusted peer group.
 The larger this set, the higher the service availability; at the same time, the consistency and overall performance may decrease.
 The trusted peer group may change over time, as shown next.